-- Ensure that the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.
+- Confirm that the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.

 After you install

-To ensure that Splunk Enterprise functions properly on FreeBSD, you must:
+To ensure that the forwarder functions properly on FreeBSD, you must:

 1. Add the following to